Context Adaptive Extended Chain Coding for Semantic Map Compression: Experimental Results

 \subsection{Extended evaluation on Occupancy Maps}

-Although the proposed method is designed for lossless semantic map compression, it is also applicable to occupancy maps due to their similar structural characteristics.
+Although the proposed framework is designed for lossless semantic map compression, it is also applicable to occupancy maps due to their similar structural characteristics.
 To investigate this capability, the experimental evaluation is extended to occupancy map compression and compared with other coding approaches.
 The evaluation is conducted on five dynamic point clouds (DPCs) specified in the MPEG video-based point cloud compression (V-PCC) common test conditions~\cite{schwarz2018common}.
 For each DPC, dynamic occupancy maps are extracted across 32 frames.

 The occupancy maps are evaluated at three spatial resolutions: original resolution (non-downsampled), $2 \times 2$ downsampled, and $4 \times 4$ downsampled.
-Examples from the V-PCC DPC sequence \texttt{Queen} at these three resolutions are shown in Fig.~\ref{fig:occupancy}.
-For performance evaluation, SCM-7.0 is configured in low-delay mode, and CC-SMC operates in inter mode.
+Examples from the V-PCC DPC sequence \texttt{Queen} at the three resolutions are shown in Fig.~\ref{fig:occupancy}.
+For performance evaluation, SCM-7.0 is configured in intra mode and low-delay mode, and CC-SMC operates in intra mode and inter mode.
 Table~\ref{tbl:occupancy_map} summarizes the average lossless coding performance of four benchmark methods and the proposed framework.

-The proposed framework outperforms the other methods on most downsampled occupancy maps, with the exception of the \texttt{Queen} sequence.
+The proposed framework outperforms the other methods on most occupancy maps, with the exception of the \texttt{Queen} sequence.
 This behavior can be attributed to the characteristics of the \texttt{Queen} sequence, which contains a large number of fragmented blobs, as illustrated in Fig.~\ref{fig:occupancy}.
-For occupancy maps at the original (non-downsampled) resolution, the proposed method continues to demonstrate superior coding gains compared with the other methods.
-In contrast, CC-SMC~\cite{yang2020chain} achieves the lowest average bitrate overall, but its performance gain is primarily observed for the \texttt{Queen} sequence at downsampled resolutions.

-In terms of runtime performance, the proposed method exhibits higher average decoding time.
-This is due to its global processing strategy, where the computational complexity increases approximately linearly with the number of blobs in both the encoder and decoder.
-As the number of blobs grows, this global operation becomes a runtime bottleneck.
-Potential parallelization of the global processing steps may help mitigate this complexity in future implementations.
+The inter coding performance of the sequence \texttt{Queen} is much better than the other sequences because the frame rate of the sequence Queen is 50fps while the frame rate of other sequences is 30fps.
+The proposed framework achieves the lowest average bitrate overall, although it does not adopt inter coding tools.
+In terms of runtime performance, the proposed framework exhibits much lower encoding time and slightly longer decoding time compared to CC-SMC.

 Overall, since occupancy map bitrate constitutes a significant portion of the total bitrate in lossy V-PCC, employing the proposed framework for occupancy map compression has the potential to improve overall V-PCC coding efficiency.